Damien Delaney: Cork City

+Delaney made his League of Ireland debut on 13 August 2000 and made a further eight league appearances before his transfer to Leicester for £50,000.

 Leicester City and Hull City

 He was brought to England by Peter Taylor at Leicester City, where he made eight FA Premier League appearances.
 He had spells on loan at Stockport County, Huddersfield Town and Mansfield Town.
-Whilst at Stockport, he scored his first career goal in a match against Rotherham United.
+Whilst at Stockport, he scored his first English career goal in a match against Rotherham United.
 Taylor later made Delaney his first signing for Hull City, on 16 October 2002, for a fee of £50,000.

 After a rocky start to his career at Hull, during which time he was tried in midfield and at left-back, Delaney was played regularly at centre back and began to grow in stature and consistency.
 He was voted Player of the Year in the 2003–04 promotion-winning season, additionally his strike against Rochdale was voted Goal of the Season.

 In the 2005–06 season in the Championship, he played mainly at centre back, but also at left-back when two players in that position were injured, and in midfield when the manager felt that more height and solidity were required.
 This versatility made him a key asset to the Tigers squad.

 Delaney was the last Hull City player to score a goal at their old ground Boothferry Park, prior to their move to the KC Stadium.